2Delight/asd/README.md

 ### Features

-- **Store configurations:** allows users save configuration for further pipeline launches.
+- **Store configurations** - After user set up configuration, they can save it for future.
+So after that users can refer to this configurations either for launching pipelines or for creating new ones.
-- **Edit configurations:** built-in editor allows users to quickly change and save updates for pipelines configurations.
+- **Edit configurations** - Project provides easy to use built-in editor that allows users to quickly modify and save updates for pipelines configurations.
+In addition editor helps users to write configurations correctly with autocompletion and hints to save users time.
-- **Validation of configuration:** automatically checks job configurations for syntax errors helps validate pipeline scripts, ensuring they are error-free before execution.
-In edit mode helps users to write configs correctly with autocompletion and hints.
+- **Validation of configuration** - Automatical checking job configurations for syntax errors is included and it helps to validate pipeline scripts, ensuring they are error-free before execution.
+If validation of configuration file is not passed, user will be informed about that.
-- **Run pipelines that are described in the configurations:** allows users to execute defined pipelines from Configuration Storage, leveraging robust scheduling and triggering capabilities.
+- **VS Code extension** - Project provides users special VS Code extension for launching piplines exactly from VS Code.
+This option can help users not being distracted by visiting web site to track results, but have a quick visual demonstration of the resuls of tests, etc.
-- **Execute multi-stage tasks:** users can decompose tasks into smaller ones and launch multi-staged pipelines that have parts relying on each other.
+- **Web application** - There is also web version, for users who wants to get comprehensive information about launched jobs.
+Web application can suggest user-friendly interface, where logs of each stage can be accessed, the website is completed with up-to-date technology Progressive Web Application.

-- **Logging status information:** possibility to see logs to identify problems in cases of faults, track tests passing or adjusting stages for particular purposes.
+**Run pipelines that are described in the configurations** - allows users to execute defined pipelines from Configuration Storage, leveraging robust scheduling and triggering capabilities.

-- **VS Code extension:** launching piplines exactly from VS Code extension can help users not being distracted by visiting web site to track results, but have a quick visual demonstration.
+**Execute multi-stage tasks:** users can decompose tasks into smaller ones and launch multi-staged pipelines that have parts relying on each other.

-- **Web application:** for users who prefer using web version, platform can suggest user-friendly interface, where logs of each stage can be accessed, the website is completed with up-to-date technology Progressive Web Application.
+**Logging status information:** possibility to see logs to identify problems in cases of faults, track tests passing or adjusting stages for particular purposes.

 ### Constraints